 FordEx Group 300lm Mini Cree Led Flashlight: PERSONAL FAVORITE!
 Here we go with another flashlight.
 At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.

-This is just one of the items on sale this month at Emergency Essentials.
+Another great item this month is the Seasoned Diced Beef which is 50% off at an amazing price of only $29.99.
+These are just two of the items on sale this month at Emergency Essentials.
 Click on the link below for more great deals from Emergency Essentials.

 Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.